Cicero

+He greatly influenced both ancient and modern reception of the Latin language.
+A substantial part of his work has survived, and he was admired by both ancient and modern authors alike.
+Cicero adapted the arguments of the chief schools of Hellenistic philosophy in Latin and coined a large portion of Latin philosophical vocabulary via lexical innovation (e.g. neologisms such as evidentia, generator, humanitas, infinitio, qualitas, quantitas), almost 150 of which were the result of translating Greek philosophical terms.

 Though he was an accomplished orator and successful lawyer, Cicero believed his political career was his most important achievement.
-It was during his consulship that the Catiline conspiracy attempted to overthrow the government through an attack on the city by outside forces, and Cicero suppressed the revolt by summarily and controversially executing five conspirators without trial.
-During the chaotic middle period of the first century BC, marked by civil wars and the dictatorship of Julius Caesar, Cicero championed a return to the traditional republican government.
-Following Caesar's death, Cicero became an enemy of Mark Antony in the ensuing power struggle, attacking him in a series of speeches.
-He was proscribed as an enemy of the state by the Second Triumvirate and consequently executed by soldiers operating on their behalf in 43 BC having been intercepted during an attempted flight from the Italian peninsula.
-His severed hands and head were then, as a final revenge of Mark Antony, displayed on the Rostra.
+During his consulship in 63 BC, he suppressed the Catilinarian conspiracy.
+However, because he had summarily and controversially executed five of the conspirators without trial, he was exiled in 58 but recalled the next year.
+Spending much of the 50s unhappy with the state of Roman politics, he took a governorship in Cilicia in 51 and returned to Italy on the eve of Caesar's civil war.
+Supporting Pompey during the war, Cicero was pardoned after Caesar's victory.
+After Caesar's assassination in 44 BC, he led the Senate against Mark Antony, attacking him in a series of speeches.
+He elevated Caesar's heir Octavian to rally support against Antony in the ensuing violent conflict.
+But after Octavian and Antony reconciled to form the triumvirate (with Lepidus), Cicero was proscribed and executed in late 43 BC while attempting to escape Italy for safety.
+His severed hands and head (taken by order of Antony and displayed representing the repercussions of his anti-Antonian actions as a writer and as an orator, respectively) were then displayed on the rostra.

 Petrarch's rediscovery of Cicero's letters is often credited for initiating the 14th-century Renaissance in public affairs, humanism, and classical Roman culture.
 According to Polish historian Tadeusz Zieliński, "the Renaissance was above all things a revival of Cicero, and only after him and through him of the rest of Classical antiquity."
 The peak of Cicero's authority and prestige came during the 18th-century Enlightenment, and his impact on leading Enlightenment thinkers and political theorists such as John Locke, David Hume, Montesquieu, and Edmund Burke was substantial.
 His works rank among the most influential in global culture, and today still constitute one of the most important bodies of primary material for the writing and revision of Roman history, especially the last days of the Roman Republic.